 The above formulation is based on that given in Van de Wetering, 2017 (see Bibiliography), where acknowledgment is given to René J.Q.
 Klomp (Stibbe Lawyers, Amsterdam) and Ralph E. Lerner (Sidley Austin LLP, New York).

-A free Google app that came with the site provides basic statistics for visitor numbers.
+A free Google app that came with the site provided basic statistics for visitor numbers until 2020.
 (NB.
 I do not pay Google or try to increase the number of visitors in any way.)

 About 10 per day (from March 2013)